jjgry/arcade/README.md

 In the future I would like to implement a scoreboard, as well as the aliens progressively moving down the screen.

+### game of life

+My implementation of the Game of Life is made to be intuitive.
+The main module is `game_of_life.py` which contains the class `GameOfLife` which can be instantiated to begin the game.
+The user will be able to click cells to toggle their alive/dead state as well as play and pause execution with the `SPACE` key. the `LEFT ARROW` and `RIGHT ARROW` keys will move one time slice forwards and backwards in time.

 ### pacman

 I have started but there is no real functionality yet.